“Eco-Tourism in India: A Refreshing Journey through a Highly Diversified Nature”

 Namdapha National Park, Arunachal Pradesh

-One of the largest national parks in India that covers an approximate area of over 1,985 square kilometers, the Namdapha National Park is widely known for housing four kinds of felines – the common Indian leopard, snow leopard, clouded leopard and tiger.
-Nonetheless the vast ecosystem comprising of an extensive montane forest and dotted with several species of plants, diversified landscape at different altitude that ranges from an elevation of 500 meter to 4,500 meters… makes it an eco-tourism haven.
+One of the largest national parks in India that covers an approximate area of over 1,985 square kilometres, the Namdapha National Park is widely known for housing four kinds of felines – the common Indian leopard, snow leopard, clouded leopard and tiger.
+Nonetheless the vast ecosystem comprising an extensive montane forest dotted with several species of plants, diversified landscape at different altitudes that ranges from an elevation of 500 metre to 4,500 metres, makes it an eco-tourism haven.
+One of the most unique features of Namdapha National Park is the presence of several tribal communities that have been living in the area for centuries.
+These tribal communities have a rich cultural heritage and unique way of life and they involve themselves in making this place perfect for interested eco travellers.

 Where to stay: Forest rest houses